 The Liquidation Process

-The Chinese government requires every company planning to close down, both foreign and domestic, to go through a formal and sometimes lengthy and complex multi-stage process.
+The Chinese government requires every company planning to close down, both foreign-owned and domestic, to go through a formal and complex multi-stage process.
 However, there has been a recent improvement in the WFOE closing process, though only for WFOEs that have been managed properly and have met all requirements prior to their closing.

 The liquidation committee

-Chinese business shutdown procedures require the establishment of a special committee, consisting of the company’s shareholders, within 15 days from the start of the closing process.
+Closing a company in China?
+You should know that Chinese business shutdown procedures require the establishment of a special committee, consisting of 3 or more representatives nominated by the shareholders, within 15 days from the start of the closing process.

 - Formulating a detailed and organized list of all corporate assets, including intellectual property